-- RSE

-- Health education
+- Relationships and health education

 - PSHE

+- Citizenship

 - ICT

 Online safety teaching is always appropriate to pupils' ages and developmental stages.

 Pupils are taught the underpinning knowledge and behaviours that can help them to navigate the online world safely and confidently regardless of the device, platform or app they are using.
 The underpinning knowledge and behaviours pupils learn through the curriculum include the following: